neverendingqs/netlify-deployment-hours-plugin/README.md

 # netlify-deployment-hours-plugin

-A Netlify build plugin that blocks deployment if it outside of deployment hours.
+A Netlify build plugin that blocks deployment if it is outside of deployment hours.

 ## Usage